harshitagrawal91/CollaborativeEditor/README.md

 update and delete.
 The same gets reflected in each copy and the final copy of all the documents converge.

 Instructions to Build and Run the application

+1. Run the Server project CollaborativeEditorServer.
+It takes the port from serverInfo.txt(port- 7001)

+2. Run the clients CollaborativeEditor with command line arguments port and IP Address [7001, "localhost"]